 Unfold your camp chair and take in the views from Reed Island State Park.
-Located on the Columbia River east of Vancouver, the north side of the island faces the bird-rich Steigerwald National Wildlife Refuge, from which it is separated by a shallow, narrow channel.
+Located on the Columbia River east of Vancouver, the island faces the bird-rich Steigerwald National Wildlife Refuge, from the north, separated by a shallow, narrow channel.
 To the southeast, the park looks out onto Oregon’s rising basalt cliffs and Vista House, a Columbia River Gorge icon.

-Ringed by a sandy beach and forested clusters, the island’s interior is flat and meadow-like.
-The park is accessible only by water, so why not paddle over for the day, or the night?
+Ringed by a sandy beach and clusters of deciduous and evergreen trees, the island’s interior is flat and meadow-like.
+The park is accessible only by water, so why not paddle over for the day or the night?

 Reed Island State Park is a 510-acre marine park located east of Vancouver.
 The park is part of the Columbia River Water Trail and features an active heron colony on the southwest side of the island.